Kendall Jenner Says She’s Like Her Dad, Not As ‘Girly’ As Kylie Or The Kardashians

 Kendall Jenner said she got her tomboy side from her dad, Caitlyn Jenner, and that she was not nearly as “girly” as her younger sister Kylie or her Kardashian sisters.

-A tomboy at heart.
+A tomboy at heart

 Kendall Jenner covered the latest issue of Harper’s Bazaar for the 150th Anniversary Collector’s Edition.
-The 21-year-old supermodel wore a bright orange Armani Privé gown, according to Daily Mail.
+The 21-year-old supermodel wore a bright orange Armani Prive gown, according to Daily Mail.

 Harper’s Bazaar 150th anniversary issue. @harpersbazaarus stay tuned…